Thyroid Hormone Regulation of Vertebrate Postembryonic Development

 - Fabio Rueda Faucz, PhD, Molecular Genomics Core, NICHD, Bethesda, MD

-- Laurent Sachs, PhD, CNRS, Paris, France
+- Laurent Sachs, PhD, Centre National de la Recherche Scientifique (CNRS), Paris, France

 - Bingyin Shi, MD, Xi’an Jiaotong University School of Medicine, Xi'an, China